Meet Our Herd

 Duchess

-Duchess is a mustang from California.
-Duchess spent five years in the wild before she was rounded up.
-Unfortunately, Duchess has had four or five different homes with people before she came to CORRAL.
-As a result of this lack of commitment after being in the wild, Duchess remains slow to trust and even slower to allow herself to be touched.
-That means Duchess teaches patience!
-Because she is so slow to trust, only the girls who can regulate their emotions and who show commitment can work with her.
-But when Duchess does allow touch, it’s an incredibly rewarding experience.
+Duchess is a mustang from California, and spent five years in the wild before she was rounded up.
+Unfortunately, Duchess has had four or five different homes before she came to CORRAL.
+As a result of this lack of commitment after being in the wild, Duchess remains slow to trust, and even slower to allow herself to be touched.

 Duke

 Duke is a mustang.
-At one year old, Duke was rounded up from the wild in Utah.
-He was passed around to a couple of different trainers before landing at CORRAL, with Duchess.
-Duke’s sensitivity teaches the girls how quietly and softly they can communicate with him, and how much their body language affects each other.
+At the age of one, Duke was rounded up from the wild in Utah.
+He was passed around to a couple of different trainers before landing at CORRAL, with one of our other horses Duchess.